Vehicle Parts and Equipment to Conserve Fuel

 Idle Reduction Equipment

-Long-haul fleets can take advantage of electrified parking spaces, also known as truck stop electrification, which provide power to necessary systems such as heating, air conditioning, or appliances without idling the engine.
-Fleets can install special equipment on vehicles to improve their efficiency and conserve fuel.
-Many of these investments have relatively short payback periods.
+Long-haul fleets can use complementary equipment in some truck stop parking spaces on or with their vehicles to improve efficiency and conserve fuel.
+Fleets can also take advantage of electrified parking spaces, also known as truck stop electrification, which provide power to necessary systems such as heating, air conditioning, or appliances without idling the engine (see example case studies for fleets in New Jersey and St. Louis, Missouri).
+Many of these investments have short payback periods.

 Fuel-Tracking Devices and Telematics Systems